All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Why Strength Training Matters on Semaglutide

 Strength training changes the equation.
 When you place mechanical tension on a muscle through lifting, your body receives a clear signal: this tissue is in use.
-Do not break it down.
+Don't break it down.
 Instead, your system targets stored fat more aggressively.
 The result is a leaner, stronger physique at the same scale weight.

 The Plan: 4-Day Strength Training Program for Semaglutide Patients

 This is an upper/lower split designed for people on semaglutide.
 It emphasizes compound movements that recruit multiple muscle groups, giving you the most muscle-preserving stimulus in the least amount of time.
 Sessions should take 40-50 minutes.
+For a complete cost breakdown, see our cheapest GLP-1 without insurance.

 Day 1: Upper Body Push and Pull